hsolbrig/jsonasobj/README.md

 This is an extension to the python *json* library that represents the JSON as a first class python object rather than a straight dictionary.
 Contents can still be accessed using dictionary format.

+### Changes in version 1.1.0:
+1) Method signatures all have full typing

+2) `load` function will take a file name, a url -or- an open file as an argument

 ---
 **Warning**: Version 1.0.0 of this package is NOT backwards compatible with earlier versions.
 The JSONObj functions:
 * setattr(...)